-With the Premier League campaign completed, Ladbrokes assesses every team's season so far, giving grades based on expectations and performance.
+With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 From the champions to the teams hoping for nothing but survival, every side came into the season with their own individual aims, and while some clubs have exceeded even their own expectations, others have fallen very, very short.